PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Experiments

 \subsection{\xr{Preliminary Experiments}}

-\hj{In order to identify truly effective strategies from the ones we explored, extensive comparative experiments are conducted.} In these studies, all models are trained on 20\% of the dataset for 35 epochs and evaluated on the \textbf{Random14}~\cite{pdm} test set, comprising 249 scenarios.
+\hj{To identify truly effective strategies from the ones we explored, extensive comparative experiments are conducted.} In these studies, all models are trained on 20\% of the dataset for 35 epochs and evaluated on the \textbf{Random14}~\cite{pdm} test set, comprising 249 scenarios.
 The results are shown in Table~\ref{tab:ablation}.
 The ablation study encompasses the following configurations: \xr{In the first experiment, we train the baseline model without additional peripheral losses, achieving a CLS-NR score of 83.28\%.
-Rows 1–4 are designed to explore the existence of the PlanScope problem.
+Rows 1-4 are designed to explore the existence of the PlanScope problem.
 In these experiments, we apply a Time Truncation Horizon of 10, 20, 40, and 80 time steps, respectively.
 The corresponding results are 80.12\%, 87.92\%, 85.22\%, and 83.28\%.
 The initially rising and subsequently falling score suggests that a planning horizon of 20 is relatively optimal.
 This corroborates our hypothesis that short-term decisions can improve planning performance.
 However, overly myopic decisions may introduce other issues, such as collisions due to the absence of predictive planning.
-Results from rows 5–7 demonstrate that weighting the regression loss enhances planning performance in closed-loop simulations.
+Results from rows 5-6 demonstrate that weighting the regression loss enhances planning performance in closed-loop simulations.
 Specifically, the Decreasing Certainty weight is denoted as \textit{timedecay}, and Time-Dependent Normalization is denoted as \textit{timenorm}.
-The demonstrated value of $p$ and $l$ \textit{timedecay} achieves best performance in our preliminary grid search.
-Row 7 shows \textit{timenorm} is of good compatibility with the contrastive loss.
-Comparisons in rows 8–11 indicate that the Multi-head Detail Decoder exhibits better compatibility with DWH than IDD, while IDD performs well in learning supervision signals obtained via DWT.
-Additionally, the comparison of rows 10–13 shows that the combination of IDD and DWT achieves relatively better performance when the DS Horizon is set to 20. }
+The demonstrated value of $p=1$ and $l=e$ for \textit{timedecay} achieves the best performance in our preliminary grid search.
+Comparisons in rows 7-10 indicate that IDD with DS Horizon 10 performs well in learning supervision signals obtained via DWT. }